Exterior complex scaling enables physics-informed neural networks for quantum scattering: Results

+For the n+\nuc{40}{Ca} system, I present individual phase shifts because they provide a channel-by-channel diagnostic of the method's accuracy for each partial wave.
+For \nuc{6}{Li}+\nuc{208}{Pb}, I instead show the Rutherford ratio and S-matrix magnitudes because the elastic cross section is the standard experimental observable for heavy-ion scattering and provides a stringent test of the coherent sum over 41 partial waves.
+The underlying phase shifts for \nuc{6}{Li}+\nuc{208}{Pb} are fully consistent with the S-matrix comparison: PINN-ECS and COLOSS phase shifts agree to within $0.13^\circ$ throughout the transition region ($\ell = 25$--$30$) and to better than $0.6^\circ$ for $\ell = 13$--$24$.
+For the strongly absorbed channels ($\ell \leq 12$, $|S_\ell| \lesssim 0.1$), the phase shift becomes ill-conditioned because $\delta_\ell = \arg(S_\ell)/2$ is highly sensitive to small variations in $S_\ell$ when $|S_\ell|$ is small; the PINN-COLOSS phase shift difference can reach $\approx 1.8^\circ$ in this regime, but the corresponding $|\Delta|S_\ell||$ remains below $0.002$ and the contribution to the elastic cross section is negligible.

 Table~\ref{tab:6Li208Pb} presents a quantitative comparison of S-matrix elements for selected partial waves spanning the absorption-to-transparency transition.
-The agreement between PINN-ECS and COLOSS is excellent for most channels, with $|S|$ differences below 0.01 in the absorption region ($\ell \lesssim 20$).
-Slightly larger discrepancies appear at high-$\ell$ ($\Delta|S| \sim 0.01$--0.02 for $\ell = 25$--30), corresponding to the late transition region where $|S| \to 1$; these errors have minimal impact on the angular distribution because the nuclear scattering amplitude is proportional to $(S_\ell - 1)$, which vanishes as $|S| \to 1$.
+The agreement between PINN-ECS and COLOSS is excellent across the entire range, with $|S|$ differences below 0.01 in the absorption region ($\ell \lesssim 20$) and $\Delta|S| \lesssim 0.007$ even in the most challenging transition region ($\ell = 25$--30).
+The mean $|\Delta|S||$ across all 41 partial waves is $3.3 \times 10^{-3}$.
+The accurate treatment of the transition region is enabled by the auto-adaptive anchor warm-down described in Sec.~\ref{sec:method}: as the source term magnitude $\langle|V_{\text{short}} F_\ell|^2\rangle$ falls below $\approx 10^{-1}$ for $\ell \gtrsim 24$, the warm-down progressively disables the anchor loss in the second half of Adam training, removing the bias that a fixed anchor scale would otherwise impose on near-transparent channels where the correct scattered wave is itself very small.